star5084/Mikamon/README.md

 # Mikamon
-This is contains the file that you can download Mikamon whit .
+This contains the file that you can download Mikamon whit.
+Updates may take some time.